dsalisbury1141/CitiBike-Analytics-Tableau/README.md

-<h3>Tableau public link https://public.tableau.com/profile/dawn.salisbury#!/</h3>
+<h4>Tableau public link https://public.tableau.com/profile/dawn.salisbury#!/</h3>
-TThis repository is a reflection of the Tableau homework, to include Tableau Public links The dataset are extremely large, too big to save to GIT repository take a look at this awesome data from the CitiBike data system
+This repository is a reflection of the Tableau homework, to include Tableau Public links The dataset are extremely large, too big to save to GIT repository take a look at this awesome data from the CitiBike data system

 #  CitiBike Phenomena's for months September 2019 & 2020 comparison
 My evaluations were based on two months of data, September 2019, and September 2020.
 I chose these months to measure the difference in subscribers and ridership before and during the COVID lockdowns within this NY city area for CitiBike ridership.</li>